PiyushChaudhari/SpringSecurityMVC/README.md

 9) Prevent multiple login for same user (spring security concurrent user login prevention).
 10) Override spring security message as custom message.
 11) Expiring all Sessions of a LoggedIn Users.
+12) How to implement apache tiles template engine for multiple layout on JSP page.